s-kyungyong/Kronos/Genome_assembly/README.md

 | unambiguous base pairs | 600439581| 708826986| 795812989| 828523133| 759124428| 864131987| 767852317| 699678356| 720275659| 731131626| 624298173| 733579245| 753471566| 766006795| 210519344 |

 ⚙️ **Genome v1.1**
-In the version 1.1, chromosomes 1B, 2A, 2B, 3A, 3B, 5A, 6A and 6B are flipped to make their orientations consistent with the Chinese Spring genome.
+To generate the genome version 1.1, chromosomes 1B, 2A, 2B, 3A, 3B, 5A, 6A and 6B were flipped to make their orientations consistent with the Chinese Spring genome.

 ---
 ### 6. Synteny analyses
 Genome synteny was compared between reference genomes.

 **📥 Inputs**
 • `Kronos.collapsed.chromosomes.masked.v1.1.fa`: Haplotype-collapsed scaffolds v1.1
 • `Triticum_turgidum.Svevo.v1.dna.toplevel.fa`:  Svevo reference genome (Plant Ensembl)